 Since I was first elected in 2015, I have campaigned with parents and teachers for increased and fairer school funding for our area.
 Every child deserves to receive the best education possible and I know how hard the schools in our area work to provide high quality education.
 I have raised the issue of school funding with successive Prime Ministers and have arranged for headteachers and local education officials to meet with Department for Education Ministers on several occasions.
 I also led a petition on fairer funding.
 These actions have resulted in a new funding formula that has delivered millions of pounds of extra funding to schools across South East Cambridgeshire.

-Lucy has also successfully campaigned for our area to become an 'Opportunity Area'.
-There are only 12 Opportunity Areas in the country and in January 2017 it was announced that East Cambridgeshire and Fenland would be one of those areas.
-The Opportunity Fund is £72 million and brings with it priority bidding for other Government schemes.
+With local stakeholders, I have also successfully campaigned for East Cambridgeshire to become one of only 12 "Opportunity Areas".
+This has enabled the schools in the East Cambridgeshire to access a special £72 million fund and is in its fourth year.
 It is a programme which will help children get the best start in early years and ensure that they can continue to access high quality education at every stage of their school.
 It also focuses on creating opportunities outside school to 'raise sights and broaden horizons'.
 The scheme itself has also been expanded to include additional support to ensure that children do not fall behind due to Coronavirus.

 A key educational focus of mine is SEND funding.
 Due to historic issues with how SEND funding is allocated, I know that Cambridgeshire experiences issues with its allocation in comparison to its need.
 Since my re-election in 2019, I have brought the Director of Education for Cambridgeshire to Westminster to raise our local issues on SEND funding with the Minister of State for School Standards.
 I am continuing to work closely with Cambridgeshire County Council on this issue to explore ways in which we can work increase our funding locally as awell as nationally reform SEND funding to the benefit of our schools and their students.